 Many of our clients misunderstand WordPress website updates.
 To them, website updates simply mean replacing a few images and adding some new content.
 To WordPress web designers like us, the term has a much different meaning.
 WordPress website updates have nothing to do with your website content, even so, freshly updated content is equally important to the health of your website.

-In this context WordPress website updates refer to updating your WordPress core, plugins, and database as required.
+In this context WordPress website updates refer to updating your WordPress core, theme, plugins, and database as required.
 If you have a WordPress website for your company or product brand you have probably noticed the update notices on your WordPress admin dashboard.
 While you may feel like ignoring them, these updates are vital to keeping your website running and secure.

 I want to help you better understand what WordPress website updates are and how they can affect your WordPress website.
 I will go over what they are, why there seem to be so many updates, why these website updates are so important, how to update your website, and what happens if you don’t make regular website updates.